-The surge of the “Minimalism” movement have become strong in recent years.
-There are countless of blogs on the Internet devoted to spreading the benefits of living a minimalist life.
+The surge of the “Minimalism” movement has become vital in recent years.
+There are countless blogs on the Internet devoted to spreading the benefits of living a minimalist life.
 The idea of living with the bare minimum.
-I agree with most of its concepts but more so on the idea of clearing the clutter in our home.
+I agree with most of its concepts but more so with the idea of clearing the clutter in our home.

-We don’t often realize how bombarded we are with too much “things”.
-Our home can become cluttered easily since we live in a consumer society.
+We don’t often realize how bombarded we are with too many “things”.
+Our homes can become cluttered quickly since we live in a consumer society.
 We exchange our energy in the form of money to acquire things.
-To be more aware, we must become conscious about the things we buy and that thing’s placement in our home.
+To be more aware, we must become conscious about the things we buy and the things placement in our homes.

-In the TV show “Hoarders,” it features people who are in the extremes when it comes to clutter.
+The TV show “Hoarders,” features people who are at the extremes when it comes to clutter.
 Their homes become buried with too many things.
 The show is a reflection of how we attach emotions to ‘things’ that we cannot bare to get rid of them.
 In the Harry Potter series, the villain Voldemort split his souls and stored them into 7 things.
-This is such an allegory for the modern American life — are we really our things?
+This is such an allegory for modern American life — are we really our things?
 Are we the owner of our things, or is it the things that own us?

 We can start by clearing the clutter in our home.
-We must become vigilant and get rid of any ‘thing’ we no longer use.
-The minimalist principle states that the things you own should be at the bare minimum — only keep the things you need and use on a daily basis.
-Get rid of the rest because they clutter our home.
+We must become vigilant and eliminate any ‘thing’ we no longer use.
+The minimalist principle states that the things you own should be at the bare minimum — only keep the stuff you need and use on a daily basis.
+We can get rid of the rest because they clutter our home.